 Library Use Only Materials

 Library Use Only items are held for ten days before being returned to the owning library.
-If you cannot view your item within ten days, or require a long-term hold, please contact Circulation staff.
+If you cannot view your item within ten days, or require a long-term hold, please contact Information Services staff.

 Items that have been checked-out for more than 9 months may need to be renewed in person at the ILL office.